 Is the road to Hancock Pass in CO difficult?

-Located within the Rocky Mountains, the road to the summit is called Forest Road 839.
+Set high in the Rocky Mountains, the road to the summit is totally unpaved.
+It's called Forest Road 839 (south) and Forest Road 299 (north).
 It’s moderate difficulty and is very rocky and slow going.
-Hancock Pass follows an old railroad grade up the mountain and is an easy trail until it finally turns off the rail grade.
+The road follows an old railroad grade up the mountain and is an easy trail until it finally turns off the rail grade.
 At that point the difficulty increases to moderate.
 Very rocky and slow-going, but okay for aggressive stock SUVs.
 Skid plates are helpful.
+The road is narrow and climbs above timberline fairly quickly.

-The drive should not be attempted if snow is on the trail.
-Regular use of Hancock Pass began around 1888 related to mining in the area.
+The road to the summit was built in the 1880’s related to mining in the area.
 The pass itself is marked with a continental divide sign.
 There is plenty of room to park and take in the views, which are spectacular.
 The views on the other side of the pass are even better.
 High alpine environment; carry adequate supplies and warm clothing even on a hot day.
 The Hancock Pass 4WD road runs from the ghost town of Hancock to Brittle Silver Basin.
-The road is narrow and climbs above timberline fairly quickly.

 Pic: Ryan Hodo